Holidays and Holy Days

 We will celebrate the lives of loved ones in our lives that have passed on as we explore this Mexican holiday.

-We will learn about Hogbetsotso, a festival celebrating the exodus story of the Anlo Ewe people who fled an evil king to safely settle in what is modern day Ghana.
+Learn about the Exodus story of the Anlo Ewe people who fled an evil king to safely settle in Ghana.

 Dance of the Deer